2.1 Statement of Compliance

 Trade Payables:

 These amounts represent liabilities for goods and services provided to the Company prior to the end of financial year which are unpaid.
 The amounts are unsecured and are usually paid within 0-180 days of recognition.
 Trade and other payables are presented as current liabilities unless payment is not due within 12 months after the reporting period.
-They are recognised initially at fair value and subsequently measured at amortised cost using EIR method.
+They are recognized initially at fair value and subsequently measured at amortised cost using EIR method.

 Financial Liabilities at fair value through profit & loss:

 Financial liabilities at fair value through profit or loss include financial liabilities held for trading and financial liabilities designated upon initial recognition as at fair value through profit or loss.
 Financial liabilities are classified as held for trading if they are incurred for the purpose of repurchasing in the near term.
-Gains or losses on liabilities held for trading are recognised in the statement of profit and loss.
+Gains or losses on liabilities held for trading are recognized in the statement of profit and loss.
 Financial liabilities designated upon initial recognition at fair value through profit or loss are designated as such at the initial date of recognition, and only if the criteria in IND AS 109 are satisfied.
-For liabilities designated as FVTPL, fair value gains/ losses attributable to changes in own credit risk is recognised in OCI.
+For liabilities designated as FVTPL, fair value gains/ losses attributable to changes in own credit risk is recognized in OCI.
 These gains/ losses are not subsequently transferred to profit and loss.
 However, the Company may transfer the cumulative gain or loss within equity.
-All other changes in fair value of such liability are recognised in the statement of profit or loss.
+All other changes in fair value of such liability are recognized in the statement of profit or loss.

 Loans & Borrowings: